 Whether you’re looking for something simpler or want to try something new, here are some other options that can help you take control of your money:

 Personal Capital is a free online financial dashboard that can be used to track your net worth, cash flow, and more.
-It has both a free version and paid plans starting at $19 per month.
+It has a free version and paid monthly plans starting at $19.

 It’s available on Android phones and Apple iPhones if you prefer using an app instead of the website (and their mobile app is perfect).